Illaroo Scout Group Parent Information

 • Rover Crew (18-26yrs) (Shoalhaven Crew – no Illaroo).

-Each Mob, Pack, Troop, or Unit is managed by a qualified Leader who is helped by qualified Assistant Leaders.
+Each section is managed by a qualified Leader who is helped by qualified Assistant Leaders.
 In the Joey Scout and Cub Scout sections, parents are encouraged to become Parent Helpers to support the Leader.
 The Group as a whole is managed and guided by the Group Leader.
 The Group Leader is supported by a committee of parents, ex-Scouts, and community members.

 Parent Involvement

 Scouting is a voluntary organisation and we rely on parent support.
 The level of support given will depend on the individual circumstances of each family.
 Parents staying for Joeys (or any section), assisting with transport, or having any interaction with youth members are required to have a valid working with children check.
-Apply at service NSW and select volunteer (no cost).
+See below for registration (no cost).

 Regular help is needed for: